 Everybody loves a really good greasy spoon.
 They are part of the fabric of America.
 Sadly, they are also kind of dying.
 Or rather, maybe not exactly dying but reinventing themselves, like Madonna.

 Diners no longer smell of stale cigarettes, burnt grease and too much commercial cleaner.
-You no longer get an ancient waitress with a raspy voice that has been working there almost as long as she’s been a smoker.
+You no longer get an ancient waitress with a raspy voice that has been working there longer than you’ve been alive.
 The tables are no longer a little bit tacky from decades of syrup drips, resting betwixt squeaky and ripped vinyl booths that stick to the back of your legs when you’re wearing shorts in the summertime.
 Somewhere between the mid-80’s and now, everything got a whole lot cleaner.
 (See also: bowling alleys.)

 Not that I’m complaining, per se.

 I do prefer non-smoking establishments, fresh wallpaper and clean restrooms with toilets that don’t leave a little flurry of paper in them after you flush.
 At least one thing about the beloved diner hasn’t changed: the food.
 Sure, our horizons may be slightly broadened.
-(Enter what I call the “Greeksy spoon,” which pretty much offers all the typical fare plus gyros.)
+(Enter what I call the “Greeksy spoon,” which pretty much offers all the typical fare plus gyros and salad.)
 The menu may shift and sway, but it always dons one mainstay: the omelette.
-You can fill it with vegetables (doesn’t make it healthy), name it after a city, and cover it six ways to Wednesday in cheese.
+You can fill it with vegetables, name it after a city, and cover it six ways to Wednesday in cheese.
 For a little bit of that diner experience from the comfort of your own sticky kitchen (or coffee) table, here are a few tips.

 There’s no reason to make it hard on yourself.
 Use a non-stick pan and a lot of oil/pan spray/grease.
 If you’re filling it with bacon or sausage, make sure to cook the omelette in the meat grease, as much as you can bring yourself to leave in the pan.